 Licensor owns and operates Drain A and Drain E located in Ada County, Idaho and approximately depicted on Exhibit A, attached hereto and incorporated herein, and holds one or more easements and/or rights-of-way for the operation and maintenance thereof (collectively, the “Drains”).

-Licensee owns and operates certain well and water tank facilities for water production and storage, as more particularly described on Exhibit B, attached hereto and incorporated herein (the “Wells”), that discharge water into the Drains at certain discharge locations, as approximately depicted on Exhibit A and described on Exhibit B (the “Discharge Points”).
+Licensee owns and operates certain well and water tank facilities for water production and storage, as more particularly described and depicted on Exhibit B, attached hereto and incorporated herein (the “Wells”), that discharge water into the Drains at certain discharge locations, as approximately depicted on Exhibit A and described on Exhibit B (the “Discharge Points”).
 Exhibit A and Exhibit B may be amended from time to time by written agreement of the Parties to reflect Licensee’s abandonment and construction of Wells that discharge to the Drains.

 Licensor desires to grant Licensee a license to encroach on the Drains and discharge water from the Wells into the Drains at the Discharge Points upon the terms and conditions set forth herein.